Tianwen-Zhao/Tianwen-Zhao.github.io/_pages/about.md

 - 2020.04: 2020 The 13th Certified Cup Mathematics China Mathematical Modelling Online Challenge, **First Prize**

 # 📖 Educations
+- 2024.09 - 2027.06: **Daegu Catholic University**, **Successive Postgraduate and Doctoral Program**, Department of Trade and Logistics, Gyeongsan, Republic of Korea
-- 2019.09 - 2022.06: **Chengdu JinCheng College**, The Collcge of Accounting and Finance.
+- 2019.09 - 2024.06: **Chengdu JinCheng College**, The Collcge of Accounting and Finance.
 Accouting.
-College degree-**GPA3.9/5**
-- 2022.09 - 2024.06: **Chengdu JinCheng College**, The Collcge of Accounting and Finance.
-Accouting.
 Undergraduate studies-**GPA3.8/5**（**Awarded the President's Special Scholarship** for exemption from specialised studies to undergraduate studies，The **First** student of the whole school since its foundation）

 **Language Proficiency and Overseas Academic Exchange**
 - 2023.07-08: Faculty of Science of Mahasarakham University and Khon Kaen University, Thailand, conducted academic exchange in English, Thailand
-- 2020.12: CET 4 Score--298

 # 🤝 Invited Cooperations